dominikrys/dominikrys.github.io/content/posts/cs-dissertation-tips/index.md

   - university
 ---

-The moment I've been waiting for for years has happened recently - I've graduated with a First Class degree in Computer Science from the University of Birmingham!
-During the graduation ceremony (which I've been very lucky to get given a pandemic going on) I have also been awarded the Undergraduate Distinguished Dissertation Prize.
-This has been quite an honour as it came completely unexpected, and it made a lot of the effort that went into writing my dissertation worthwhile.
+An important moment has happened recently - I've graduated with a First Class BSc degree in Computer Science from the University of Birmingham!
+To my surprise, during the graduation ceremony, I have also been awarded the **Distinguished Dissertation Prize 2020/2021** for the highest-graded dissertation in the graduating cohort.
+This was quite an honour as it came completely unexpected, and it made a lot of the effort that went into writing my dissertation worthwhile.

 I was going to write a post reflecting on my dissertation at some point.
 Given that I've received such an accolade, however, I thought it made sense to document and pass on some knowledge that I believe went into making my dissertation stand out.

 ## Dissertation Context

-Dissertations differ between universities and between courses, so I'll give some background as to how mine went down.
-The dissertation took place over the entirety of both terms (excluding the third, assessment term) of the final year of my undergraduate degree.
-It accounted for a third of the overall mark for my final year.
-I was given the option to specify which dissertation supervisors I prefer.
-I chose to go down the cybersecurity route, as in terms of academics that's the one that most aligns with my interests.

-I ended up with a cybersecurity researcher as my supervisor.
+The dissertation accounted for a third of the overall mark for my final year.
+I chose to base mine on cybersecurity, as that's the topic that most aligns with my interests in terms of academics.
+I've been appointed a cybersecurity researcher as my dissertation supervisor.
 He was incredibly helpful and without a doubt, a lot of the success of my dissertation is thanks to his input.
-My dissertation was titled "Analysing the Security of 4G LTE Networks using an Independently Developed MITM Proxy/Relay".
+My dissertation was titled **"Analysing the Security of 4G LTE Networks using an Independently Developed MITM Proxy/Relay"**.
 This is quite a mouthful, but the specifics of it don't matter for this blog post.
 Overall, I received a mark of 90% in my dissertation.

 I compiled a list of 10 tips that helped me work on my dissertation below.
 Some tips I've received from my supervisor, some I figured out as I worked on my dissertation, and some I found through discussion with my peers.
 I tried to keep them general, yet specific enough to the field of computer science.
-I hope they're useful and provide something new relative to existing advice online.
+I hope they're useful and provide something new compared to existing advice online!

 ## The 10 Tips